khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/charts.md

 - Popover header: x-axis value (x-axis title)
 - Popover body: y-axis title, value

-Because chart labels can be long, the max-width of chart popovers can extend to 512px.
-Long labels should wrap rather than truncate.
+The max-width of chart popovers is 512px.
+Long labels that extend beyond this width should wrap rather than truncate.

 Text wrapping recommendations: